How to make homemade Pixie Sticks with Skittles candy.

 By the way, have you seen the Skittles® site yet?
 It’s surreal, slightly bizarre and crazy impressive.

 So what did I do with the Skittles?
 I pulverized them.
 And dumped them into paper straws.
+And now they are homemade Pixie Sticks.
 And they are delicious.

 I tried the blender and food processor first, but the coffee grinder worked best.
 Now I will warn you if you try and make these, I don’t know what long-term damage grinding candy in a coffee grinder can do, so I’d stick with an inexpensive grinder.
 I’m pretty sure my grinder is mad at me now, but at least it worked.
 Except my coffee will probably taste like Skittles for months.